Cloud cost management

 Cancel a running workflow | Maybe | When a workflow is canceled, no new task virtual machines are created.
 However, running tasks may continue to run. |

-Copy data from a storage bucket to a cloud environment or workflow virtual machine | Maybe | No, if the bucket and virtual machine are in the same region.
+Copy data from a storage bucket to an app or workflow virtual machine | Maybe | No, if the bucket and virtual machine are in the same region.

 Yes, if the bucket and virtual machine are in different regions (Network charges). |